 RAS models should be provided if the affected elements are modeled in the case.

+Disclaimer

+WECC receives data used in its analyses from a wide variety of sources.
+WECC strives to source its data from reliable entities and undertakes reasonable efforts to validate the accuracy of the data used.
+WECC believes the data contained herein and used in its analyses is accurate and reliable.
+However, WECC disclaims any and all representations, guarantees, warranties, and liability for the information contained herein and any use thereof.
+Persons who use and rely on the information contained herein do so at their own risk.

 Appendix 1 – Late Data Procedure

 The objective of the Late Data Procedure is to preserve the original schedule for the development of base cases in accordance with each year's Data Bank Compilation Schedule, and the Case Description sheet in the data request letter for each case.
-The Late Data Procedure describes Area Coordinator and staff data submittal responsibilities as well as actions to be taken for actual delays or anticipated delays in the submittal of data or for the submittal of unusable data.
+The Late Data Procedure describes Planning Coordinator and staff data submittal responsibilities as well as actions to be taken for actual delays or anticipated delays in the submittal of data or for the submittal of unusable data.
 This procedure does not take effect until one of the following occurs:

 A data submittal date has been missed; or